Wyatt Technology Corporation: Background and Science Spectrum

-Wine, Coca-Cola and the company founding
+Light scattering articles (1981-1982)

-As he wrapped up the business of the company, Wyatt published a letter in Science recounting light scattering patterns of various wines analyzed with the Differential III and correlated the scattering patterns to price and the opinions of the quality of the wine by a panel of local wine enthusiasts.
-This article drew national attention from various media outlets including an write up in the popular scientific magazine Science News and newspaper articles across the country with titles such as "Grape Nuts!
-No Loser with Laser," by New York Daily News science editor Edward Edelson, and "A Curvy Little wine."
-Wyatt followed up this successful article with a paper in Applied Optics entitled “A Taste of Things to Come,” in which he reported similar studies on popular cola drinks such as Coca-Cola, Pepsi Cola and RC Cola.
-The interest in laser fingerprinting of beverages even attracted the attention of science fiction icon Isaac Asimov whose article “No Accounting” explained to the lay person just how Wyatt's light scattering experiments worked and how they were being used to classify not only wine but cola drinks as well, and questioned how far this kind of testing could go in determining which competing brand actually “tasted better,” and how this type of analysis might be used to aid producers in emulating successful drinks by analyzing and attempting to reproduce their light scattering patterns.
+As he wrapped up the business of SSI, in 1981 Wyatt published a letter in Science recounting light scattering patterns of various wines analyzed with the Differential III.
+The paper correlated the scattering patterns to price and the opinions of the quality of the wine by a panel of local wine enthusiasts.
+This article drew national attention from various media outlets, including Science News and the New York Daily News.
+Wyatt followed up with a paper in Applied Optics entitled “A Taste of Things to Come,” where he reported similar studies on cola drinks such as Coca-Cola, Pepsi Cola and RC Cola.
+The interest in laser fingerprinting of beverages even attracted the attention of author Isaac Asimov, whose article “No Accounting” explained how Wyatt's light scattering experiments worked.

 In 1983 Ballard Canyon Winery, located in Solvang, California, produced a “Laser Certified” cabernet sauvignon.
 The label displayed a laser fingerprint and values including a Body score of 447 and a Structure of 218, and stated, “We believe this unique laser fingerprint will provide a reference standard of this fine wine for many years to come and permit, thereby, an objective comparison with other vintages.”

+Wyatt Technology formation (1981)

-Wyatt formed Wyatt Technology Company in 1981 in order to wrap up uncompleted government research contracts as interest in his Science letter continued.
-National interest in wine fingerprinting and media reports on the Applied Optics cola studies ultimately garnered the attention of the Coca-Cola Company, who engaged the newly founded Wyatt Technology Company and awarded them a contract to study various attributes pertaining to their beverages.
+Wyatt formed Wyatt Technology Company in 1981 in order to wrap up uncompleted government research contracts, as interest in his Science letter continued.
+National interest in wine fingerprinting and media reports on the cola studies published in Applied Optics ultimately garnered the attention of the Coca-Cola Company, who gave Wyatt Technology Company a contract to study various attributes pertaining to their beverages.
 The wine studies also caught the attention of S.C.
 Johnson & Son, who requested an instrument to study the light scattering properties of their wax particles.